PsychoLlama/rsp/README.md

-# rsp - Rust S-expression Processor
+# rsp - A Lisp-like Interpreter in Rust

-`rsp` is a Lisp-like interpreter written in Rust.
-It's 100% vibe coded by Gemini 2.5 as an exercise to gain experience with the model in the context of AI-assisted programming language creation.
+This project explores AI-assisted development by building a Lisp-like interpreter in Rust, primarily using Google's Gemini 2.5 model.

 ## Features